B.A., Dartmouth College; M.S., Ph.D., Michigan State University

 Mission: to determine the distributed neural correlates of perception.

-In Neurons, Networks, and Behavior, we discuss the neurophysiology of learning and memory, sensory and motor systems, disorders of the nervous system such as Parkinson’s and Alzheimer’s diseases, and end with a focus on sleep, attention, and consciousness.
+I enjoy teaching neuroscience in my lab and in classes at all levels of the curriculum from our introductory course (NEUR 100) to our senior capstone seminar (NEUR 300).
+In our intermediate course, Neurons, Networks, and Behavior (NEUR 200), we discuss the neurophysiology of learning and memory, sensory and motor systems, disorders of the nervous system such as Parkinson’s and Alzheimer’s diseases, and end with a focus on sleep, attention, and consciousness.
 In the lab we experience important neuroscientific methods, such as staining and slicing brains for histological analysis, and extra- and intra-cellular electrophysiological recordings in crayfish.
-Recently we have been excited to incorporate a rabbit model of Alzheimer’s disease into the neurochemistry portion of the lab.
-In Computational Neuroscience, we learn how mathematical modeling and computer simulation can provide insight into the brain’s impressive functions.
-Along the way we learn Matlab, a powerful but user-friendly computing language.
-I’ve also enjoyed teaching the NEUR 100 practicum—sheep brains!—and our capstone special topics seminar (NEUR 300).

-I also like to practice aikido, play rock-and-roll guitar, and go on backpacking trips.
+I also like to play rock and roll guitar, go on backpacking trips, and practice aikido at Shobu Aikido of Boston.